2014 Fast5 Netball World Series

 The 2014 Fast5 Netball World Series was the 6th Fast5 Netball World Series.
 New Zealand hosted Australia, England, Jamaica, Malawi and South Africa in a series, played in November 2014, at Auckland's Vector Arena.
 With a team coached by Janine Southby and captained by Laura Langman, New Zealand won the series for the third time in a row with a 35–31 win over Australia in the final.
 England finished third after defeating Jamaica 31–30 in a play-off.
-The series was broadcast live on Fox Sports in Australia, on Sky Sport in New Zealand and on SuperSport (South Africa).
+The series was broadcast live on Fox Sports in Australia, on Sky Sport in New Zealand, Digicel SuperMax (Caribbean) and on SuperSport (South Africa).
 The Fox Sports commentary team featured Anne Sargeant.